NativeScript/firebase/packages/firebase-database/README.md

 ### Reading data

-The Realtime Data provides the ability to read the value of a reference as a one-time read, or realtime changes to the node.
-When a value is read from the database, the API returns a DataSnapshot.
+The Realtime Data provides the ability to read the value of a reference as a one-time read or read real-time changes to the node.
+When a value is read from the database, the API returns a [DataSnapshot]().

-The snapshot includes information such as whether the reference node exists, it's value or any children the node has and more.
+The snapshot includes information such as whether the reference node exists, the reference's value or any children the node has, and more.

 ### One-time read

-To read the value once, call the once method on a reference:
+To read the value once, call the `once` method on a reference:

 ```ts
 import { firebase } from '@nativescript/firebase-core';